ADEPT-ML/Server/README.md

 ### OpenAPI

 All endpoints are fully specified in OpenAPI.
-You can access Swagger via `/docs` - e.g. `localhost:8001/docs` for for the `Data-Management`.
+You can access Swagger via `/docs` - e.g. `localhost:8001/docs` for the `Data-Management`.

 ![image](https://user-images.githubusercontent.com/47151705/212663361-bb5e571a-3c4b-4b11-84c2-9554f39be7a8.png)